Asset Accounts

 Table 1a: Comprehensive physical asset account template for marine natural resources with illustrative synthetic values (integrating SEEA CF Table 5.4, SEEA EA Table 4.1, and SEEA CF Table 5.22)[48]

 Capture fishing by non-residents.
 Under the SNA and SEEA CF, production is attributed to the country of residence of the harvesting operation, not the location of the resource[51].
 However, for asset accounts, the focus is on changes in the national aquatic resource.
 The SEEA CF states that "the total catch from the country's aquatic resources--including any resources on the high seas over which ownership rights exist, regardless of the residency of the harvesting operation"[52] must be recorded as reductions in the national stock.
+In practice, this means that foreign-flagged vessels fishing in your waters reduce your asset account even though their production appears in another country's GDP.

 Illegal fishing.
 The SEEA CF addresses illegal fishing explicitly: "If residents harvest aquatic resources beyond the scope of their licence, they are harvesting illegally.
 Nonetheless, following the principles of the SNA, this harvest should still be recorded as production with an income accruing to the fisherman"[53].
 For illegal fishing by non-residents, the physical removals should be recorded as "uncompensated seizures"[54].
+This matters because excluding illegal catch from asset accounts would overstate your closing stock -- the fish are gone regardless of whether they were caught legally.

 Monetary valuation of aquatic resources.
 The SEEA CF describes two main options for valuing natural aquatic resources[55]: